Photographer: Mark Scowen

 Although Greenstar accreditation was not required, the design team & client do take seriously the need to select sustainable materials and come up with solutions that are higher than the minimum standard.

-Mechanical services include a requirement for the utilization of energy efficient control systems for reduction of operating costs through free cooling.
+Mechanical services for the restaurant, include a requirement for the utilization of energy efficient control systems for reduction of operating costs through free cooling.
 Utilizing software programs for estimating the cooling and heating requirements, testing and commissioning using calibrated test equipment such as air flow testers ensure the plant is properly balanced, commissioned and operating efficiently.